Yonathan-Ashebir/job-listing/README.md

 # Job Listing Dashboard

 A modern, responsive job listing dashboard built with React, TypeScript, and Tailwind CSS.
-This application displays job opportunities with filtering, sorting, and pagination capabilities.
+This application displays job opportunities with filtering, sorting, and pagination capabilities, integrated with a live API.

 This project is part of the **a2sv** program, a comprehensive software engineering training initiative.